-Countries are having to codify the legal rights and obligations of single individuals and unmarried significance of marriage in the couples raising children, including same-sex couples.
+Countries are having to codify the legal rights and obligations of single individuals and unmarried couples raising children, including same-sex couples.
 Canada and the Netherlands have joined Scandinavia in legalizing samesex marriage, and such bastions of tradition as Taiwan and Spain are considering following suit.

 None of this means that marriage is dead.
 Indeed, most people have a higher regard for the marital relationship today than when marriage was practically mandatory.
-Marriage as a private relationship between two individuals is taken more seriously and comes with higher emotionpower over people's lives now that most Americans spend half their adult lives outside marriage and almost half of all kids spend part of their childhood in a household that does not include their two married biological parents.
+Marriage as a private relationship between two individuals is taken more seriously and comes with higher emotion-

+But marriage exerts less by promoting traditional values. power over people's lives now that most Americans spend half their adult lives outside marriage and almost half of all kids spend part of their childhood in a household that does not include their two married biological parents.
 And marriage no longer determines political and economic rights.